Highlights Of The Program

 • Examining endothelial barriers that limit targeting efficiency and heighten systemic toxicity

-• Targeting caveolae to enable precision extravasation of therapeutics across endothelium
+• Targeting caveolae to enable precision extravasation of therapeutics across the endothelium

-• Enhancing drug concentration and impact through active endothelial transport mechanisms
+• Enhancing drug concentration and therapeutic impact through active endothelial transport mechanisms

 10:05 - 10:10